prof-rossetti/internet-technologies/exercises/website-hosting/analytics.md

 #### Tracking Pageviews

-As instructed, add the following snippet at the bottom of each of your website's HTML files:
+As instructed, add a snippet like this to each of your website's HTML files, where `MEASUREMENT_ID` refers to the Measurement Id you obtained in the previous step.
+See also this guide about [Adding the Google Analytics Tag to your site](https://developers.google.com/analytics/devguides/collection/ga4), which says "This code should appear immediately after the opening <head> tag.
+You need only one global snippet per page."

 ```html
 <!-- Global site tag (gtag.js) - Google Analytics -->